About us

 Hearing Impairment

-At Ingfield Manor School we ensure that students with a hearing loss are maximising their potential hearing opportunities across the whole school day within the Conductive Education ethos.
+We ensure that students with hearing loss are supported to maximise their listening and communication opportunities throughout the school day, within the ethos of Conductive Education.

 Visual Impairment